 Ardently cradle the sorrow when it assails.

+We are each processing Riley’s death in ways we can.
 Thank you to everyone who has brought us meals, and sent us cards, and held me in your arms or with your spirit.
 Thank you for your prayers.
 Thank you for your love.
 You are a blessing to us, to me.
 Thank you.

 Our schedule for 2020 has been updated and will continue to include additions for Twinkle’s Pulpit Supply and local retreats.
 Twinkle will be hosting a retreat in New Smyrna Beach Autumn 2020 in addition to her Moosehead Lake Retreats in Maine.
 While Twinkle is in a time of needed self-care and deep contemplation after the loss of her son, she is making herself available to our community in ways she feels best to serve.
 Grief is a tender process.
 She has only just begun.
 Yet it is a process that takes place within the ever-flowing rhythms of life and living.
 As Twinkle says, “May we continue to be blessings to each other.”